Contents

 The C-Mount camera is future-proof, sort of.
 It allows for lens change to suit changing surveillance needs.

 A standard security camera lens is good for viewing at a length of 40 feet.
-The C-Mount camera could support lens that allow viewing beyond that distance.
+The C-Mount camera could support a lens that allows viewing beyond that distance.

 The C-Mount camera suits indoor security needs well.